-Name and responsible partner Description Characterizes Form ETCCDI Extremes [ISAC-CNR] Descriptive indices of extremes defined by the Expert Team on Climate Change Detection and Indices (ETCCDI)(10).
+Name and responsible partner Description Characterizes Form Multi-model Indices [BSC] User-defined averaging of individual model indices applying user-selected weights that could come out of Performance Metrics from WP 4.
+Any characteristic of the mean state and variability, or teleconnection requested by the user.
+One time-series for the multi-model ensemble.
+Teleconnection indices [ISAC-CNR] Teleconnection indices based on Principal Component Analysis, consistent with metrics defined in WP4.
+Teleconnection patterns, atmospheric circulation modes One time series for each model, ensemble average and box-plots or percentile bands for the ensemble.
+ETCCDI Extremes [ISAC-CNR] Descriptive indices of extremes defined by the Expert Team on Climate Change Detection and Indices (ETCCDI)(10).
 Characteristics of extremes, including frequency, amplitude and persistence.
 They allow to gauge changes in weather and climate extremes.
 Spatial maps of time averages and time-series of averages over user- selected regions.
 Ensemble average and box-plots or percentile bands for a model ensemble.
 HY-INT [ISAC-CNR] Measure of hydro-climatic intensity, integrating metrics of precipitation intensity and dry spell length (17).
 Changes in the hydrological cycle.
 Spatial maps of time averages and time-series of averages over user- selected regions.
 Ensemble average and whisker plots for a model ensemble.